browserbase/stagehand/README.md

 BRAINTRUST_API_KEY=""%
 ```

-and then run the init script for bananalyzer static files:
+and then run the init script to fetch the eval examples from the bananalyzer repo:

 `./evals/bananalyzer-ts/init.sh`